JakeSidSmith/react-reorder/README.md

 ## Compatibility / Requirements

 * Version `3.x` tested and working with React `15`, but should be backward compatible at least a couple of versions.

+## Weird Scrolling Behavior?

+It is recommended that you apply `overflow-anchor: none;` to any parent elements with overflow auto (including on either of just the x/y axis) to prevent unwanted auto-scrolling, or surprisingly fast auto-scrolling.